Who do you need in your EV fleet transformation team?

 Your procurement colleague will play a big part in the suitability assessment and making your business case.
 They’ll help you work out the right mix of EVs for your fleet, the right way to pay for them, and the right infrastructure to keep them going.

-Your facilities manager’s going to be responsible for making changes to the estate to accommodate new infrastructure, as well as for helping install that infrastructure and keeping it going.
+Your facilities manager’s going to be responsible for making changes to the estate to accommodate new infrastructure, as well as for helping install that infrastructure and maintaining it.

-Last, but not least, you need to get the people who are going to be working with your EV fleet involved with your team.
-They’ll need to be trained on the difference between EVs and ICE vehicles.
-And they may need to be introduced to the benefits of the electric driving experience.
+Last, but not least, you need to get the people using your EV fleet involved with your team.
+They’ll need an introduction to the benefits of the electric driving experience and training on the differences between EVs and ICE vehicles.

 Want a step-by-step guide to creating a business case for electrification?
 This guide takes you through the process from start to finish.
 Click below to download now.Download your free copy today